-The BAD Sydney Crime Writers Festival is an annual event that explores what crime can tell us about human beings today and in the past.
-Speakers include writers, reporters and film-makers, and professionals from the justice system such as detectives, judges and psychologists.
+BAD Sydney Crime Writers Festival is an independent not-for-profit annual event that explores what crime can tell us about human beings.
+Speakers include writers, journalists, academics, podcasters, broadcasters and film-makers, as well as professionals from the justice system such as detectives, judges, lawyers, psychologists and forensic scientists.

 CHAIR